bcgov/digital-trust-toolkit/docs/governance/justice/legal-professional/governance.md

 | 1.0  | December 10, 2024     | Intial version       |

 ## 2. Credential Overview
-This credential represents proof that a Practicing Lawyer in British Columbia is in good standing with the Law Society of British Columbia.
-It is issued directly to Lawyers to hold in the BC Wallet App.
+This credential represents proof that a Legal Professional in British Columbia is in good standing with the Law Society of British Columbia.
+This credential is currently available for Practicing Lawyers to hold in the BC Wallet App as "Lawyer Credential".
 Note: This credential supersedes the Member Card credential previously issued to lawyers from LSBC.

 ### 2.1 Credential Details